Simple Steps to a Healthy Heart – The “4M’s”

 Meals

+Embracing balance and moderation in your diet whilst understanding what you are eating is vital.
 Improved nutritional knowledge truly leads to improved health.

 Measurement

-Keep track of your health measurements.
+Keep track of important health measurements.

 For years health workers have understood the value of monitoring blood pressure, cholesterol levels, sugar level and body weight.
 To this we can now add the importance of measuring heart pump function (ejection fraction), exercise capacity (6 minute walk test), waist circumference, and kidney function, among many others.